philbooth/escomplex/README.md

 * Lines of code:
   Both physical (the number of lines in a module or function) and logical (a count of the imperative statements).
+  A crude measure,
+  easily subverted.
+  Lower is better.
 * Number of parameters:
   Analysed at the function defintion rather than the call site, so no accounting is done for functions that use the `arguments` object.
+  Lower is better.
 * Cyclomatic complexity:
-  Defined by Thomas J. McCabe in 1976, this is effectively the number of distinct paths through a block of code.
+  Defined by Thomas J. McCabe in 1976, this is a count of the number of cycles in the program flow control graph.
+  Effectively the number of distinct paths through a block of code.
+  Lower is better.
 * Halstead metrics:
   Defined by Maurice Halstead in 1977, these metrics are calculated from the numbers of operators and operands in each function.
+  Lower is better.
 * Maintainability index:
   Defined by Paul Oman & Jack Hagemeister in 1991, this is a logarithmic scale